More Resources for Charity Information

 Sources for Charity Information Filed with the Government:

 ProPublica Nonprofit Explorer

 MA Attorney General

 WV Secretary of State

 Sites such as the Foundation Center, the Economic Research Institute, Guidestar.org, the Illinois Attorney General, North Carolina Secretary of State, the New York Attorney General and the Massachusetts Attorney General are excellent sources for finding a charity’s tax filings, also known as IRS Form 990s.
 Guidestar.org, unlike the other sites listed, requires first-time users to register an e-mail address before providing access to charity information.
 Guidestar.org publishes only charities' most recent three tax filings.
-The Economic Research Institute is one site that posts recently updated 990s as well as older 990s going back several years.
+The Economic Research Institute and ProPublica Nonprofit Explorer are two sites that post recently updated 990s as well as older 990s going back several years.
 The charitable databases of the Illinois Attorney General, North Carolina Secretary of State, New York Attorney General, and Massachusetts Attorney General may also contain audited financial statements for organizations soliciting in those states (many of which also solicit nationally).

 It may be better to obtain a charity's financial documents from these sources, rather than directly from a charity.
 We have seen instances where charities post either incomplete or partial financial documents on their websites and these sources obtain much of their information from official government filings.
 Also, charities that file partial or false information with the government may be subject to fines or penalties.

 Search for Nonprofits That Have Reported a Diversion of Assets